 Although I love all of them, I think the Goblet of Fire will always be my absolute favorite.

 For the Cake

-- 1 box white cake mix I used Pillsbury brand
+- 1 box white cake mix I used the Betty Crocker brand*

 For the Best White Butter Cream Frosting

 - 1 cup butter softened to room temp